PLEASE NOTE: Roy Beggs is no longer an MLA as the Assembly Election campaign is in process.

 Sandra and I married in 1989 and we have three children.

 I was first elected in 1998 as an Ulster Unionist Assembly Member for East Antrim.
 In June 2001, I was also elected to Carrickfergus Borough Council, and continued to serve as a local councillor for some 10 years.

 In the NI Assembly, I served on the Justice Committee as well as being my Party’s nominated member of the Northern Ireland Assembly Business Trust.

 More recently, I served on the Health, Social Services and Public Safety Committee at Stormont, for two years in addition to working on the Social Development Committee.
 I also served as Deputy Speaker from 2011-2016.

-I am active on a number of All Party Assembly Groups: Chair of the All Party Assembly Group on the Community & Voluntary Sector; Member of the All Party Assembly Group for Children and Young People (chair 2007, 2008 + 2009); and Member of the All Party Construction Group.
+When I was an MLA, I was active on a number of All Party Assembly Groups: Chair of the All Party Assembly Group on the Community & Voluntary Sector; Member of the All Party Assembly Group for Children and Young People (chair 2007, 2008 + 2009); and Member of the All Party Construction Group.

 Politically, I have concentrated largely on local constituency issues and ‘bread and butter issues’.
 I and my UUP colleagues helped to create a relatively stable Northern Ireland at peace with itself and its neighbours.
 Now we must concentrate on creating jobs in a sustainable economy with a responsive government for the benefit of all.

 I believe that Northern Ireland’s place within the UK is best for all of us.
 The rights and well-being of everyone in NI can best be protected in a pluralist, tolerant United Kingdom in which everyone is respected.